 The procedure of opening a sole proprietorship consists of the following steps:

 - Obtaining a VAT number, which will be issued by the Italian Inland Revenue Agency (Agenzia delle Entrate) and will thus uniquely identify the sole proprietorship.

-- Registering with INPS (National Social Insurance Agency) and with INAIL (National Institute for Insurance against Industrial injuries): these fulfilments are mandatory for the payment of the contributions for social security and against possible work accidents.
+- Registering with INPS (National Social Insurance Agency) and with INAIL (National Institute for Insurance against Industrial injuries): these fulfilments are mandatory for the payment of the contributions for social security and protection against possible work accidents.